ClementNerma/NightOS/docs/specs/ipc.md

 If the process is not started from a command, the STDIN pipe will never receive data and all data sent to the STDOUT/STDERR pipes will be automatically ignored.

+Even if the process closes the pipe propery (by calling the [`CLOSE_PIPE`](syscalls.md#0x46-close_pipe)), the command is not considered as finished until the process itself did not terminate.

 ## Shared Memory

 **TODO**